composablehorizons/compose-icons/icons-material-icons-twotone-cmp/README.md

-# Material Icons twotone icons for Compose Multiplatform
+# Material Icons Twotone icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Icons twotone icons.
+A Compose Multiplatform icon library with all available Material Icons Twotone icons.

 ## Installation